NLP-UBC/NLP-UBC.github.io/_pages/reading_group.md

 Send an email To: majordomo@cs.ubc.ca with the Message: subscribe nlp-rg [your CWL username]@cs.ubc.ca

+(* Leave subject line empty, put message in body, and use your UBC email.)

 For questions, issues and inquiries, please email ubc-nlp@cs.ubc.ca